 Batteries must be securely fastened to the boat in such manner that if the boat is in an accident, the batteries would remain in position, and be automatically disconnected from the complete system.
-Batteries shall have minimum an IP67 enclosure capable to withstand 6G loading.
+Batteries must not have carbon fiber enclosures.
+Batteries shall have minimum an IP67 enclosure capable to withstand 6G loading for batteries with nominal voltage over 48 V.